One of Ireland’s earliest Covid cases still suffering symptoms one year on

 She said she believes long Covid is a result of the virus lying dormant in her body.

-“When you have long Covid, I do honestly believe that it’s still somewhere in my body, dormant.
-And when I get run down, that it activates and you get a relapse.
+She said: “When you have long Covid, I do honestly believe that it’s still somewhere in my body, dormant.
+And when I get run down, that it activates and you get a relapse."